NazmusSayad/snippets/README.md

    git checkout -b new-feature
    ```

 3. Go to the relevant language directory under the `src` directory.
 Create a new file and write your code.
+[Learn more](/CONTRIBUTING.md)

 4. Commit your changes: